 Elizabeth grew up exploring her local creeks and forests as a child, but truly discovered the power of the outdoors while leading teens on backpacking and climbing programs during summers while in college.
 After graduating with a degree in Social Science and Communications, Elizabeth ran adventure programs at a residential camp before spending a year traveling and teaching in India and Nepal.
 Elizabeth started at Big City Mountaineers as the Marketing and Development Intern, but quickly returned to her experiential education roots by taking over as the Colorado Programs Manager.
 Currently the Director of Programs, Elizabeth leads program and field staff to deliver safe and transformative outdoor experiences to BCM youth.
 When not at work, Elizabeth is an avid skier, climber, and mountain adventurer.

 Summit for Someone Program Manager – Rachel Sapp

-Rachel is a nationally registered Mountain Rescue Paramedic and an AMGA Single Pitch Instructor.
+Rachel is active in Mountain Rescue and is a certified AMGA SPI and Rope Rescue Technician.
 Rumor has it she is always up for a good ‘ol fashioned alpine sufferfest if cookies are involved.
-In her spare time, you can find her prancing around with her four-year-old twins who are always a guaranteed source of risk management and adventure.
+In her spare time, you can find her prancing around with her four-year-old twin daughters who are always a guaranteed source of risk management and adventure.